Altered amyloid plasma profile in patients with disabling headaches after SARS-CoV-2 infection and vaccination

 Results

 We found a strong and persistent upregulation of APP in patients with headache after COVID-19 as compared to the two other groups.
 At both inclusion and after 6 months APP levels were also increased in those with accompanying cognitive symptoms.
-In contrast, plasma levels of PZP were elevated in both headache groups as compared to healthy controls at inclusion and after 6 months follow-up, but with no relation to cognitive symptoms.
-CTSL was only elevated in those with COVID-19 associated headache at baseline, whereas SAA1 showed levels comparable in all groups.
+In contrast, plasma levels of PZP were elevated in patients with headache after SARS-CoV-2 vaccination at both inclusion and after 6 months as compared to healthy controls.
+CTSL was only elevated in those with COVID-19 associated as compared with those with vaccine associated headache at baseline, whereas SAA1 showed levels comparable in all groups.

 Conclusion